miguelmota/eos-hello-world/README.md

 }
 ```

-create a directory for the contract and cd into
+Create a directory for the contract and cd into it

 ```bash
 root@080f8f30a32b:/# mkdir hello